soframel/squic/README.md

 Questions can also be computed automatically from a "dictionary" file, in order to facilitate text-based questions with a lot of data (for example genre questions in german: der/die/das questions, or in a future version, writing questions).

 The number of questions is configurable, as well as the number of possible responses shown on a screen.

+### Writing Quizzes

+It is now possible to create simple "writing" quizzes, asking the user to enter a text.
+In particular, this can be used to test spelling of words.

+This kind of game is in its first stage, and could be used in a next also to ask for calculations, etc.

+### Game Mode

 In addition, the game has now 2 modes:
 - the default mode "retryUntilCorrect" asks again for the same question until the right answer is given.